mahaguru24/project1-group5/README.md

 ## Questions and Findings
 ### Geography
 #### Is there a pattern to the geographic location of UFO sightings?
-Based off the information from Alien Sightings over the last 50 years; it is evident that Alien Sightings are more prominent in the United States; specially along the West and East Coast; with a majority of sightings being in California (3,166), Texas (1,436) and Arizona (1373).
+Based off the information from UFO sightings over the last century; it is evident that Alien Sightings are more prominent in the United States; specially along the West and East Coast; with a majority of sightings being in California (3,166), Texas (1,436) and Arizona (1373).

 ![alt text](/Images/1a_ufo_map.png)

 ![alt text](/Images/1b_ufo_map_zoomed.png)

 #### Is there a relationship between US Military base locations and UFO sightings?
-There is no direct evidence to show UFO Sightings have a correlation with Military Bases; however, it is interesting to note that the US have 73 Military Bases in California, 42 in Texas and 19 in Arizona; for which make up a majority of the Alien Sightings.
-This would indicate that UFO's find these states and potentially these bases as POI.
+There is no direct evidence to show UFO sightings have a correlation with Military Bases; however, it is interesting to note that the US have 73 Military Bases in California, 42 in Texas and 19 in Arizona; for which make up a majority of the UFO sightings.
+This would indicate that UFOs find these states and potentially these bases as POI.

 ![alt text](/Images/1c_military.png)